Use a disk imaging program like “Win32DiskImager” to write the image file to a Micro-SD card (at least 16 GB size).

 ***** PI2JAMMA / PI2SCART INSTRUCTIONS *****

 A USB stick containing ROMs and basic configuration settings is optional.
-All files required are stored in the “rpi2jamma” directory.
+All files required are stored in the “rpi2jamma” directory on either the USB stick or the “RPI_DATA” partition of the SC card.
 The most important subdirectory is “roms_advmame” – place your game ROMs there and you are good to go.

 CONFIGURATION / HIDDEN FEATURES